DeviprasadShetty9833/Job_Portfolio/README.md

    - What User says about us? - Review Cards with ⭐ ratings
    - Never want to miss any Job News?
 Email box, Subscribe button
    - Footer

+8. Create_Account
+   - LHS : JobHook - "Find the job made for you"
+   - Full name, Email, Password, Confirm Password, You are?
+(Applicant/Employer), Sign up button, "Have an account?"
+Login link